 - 1.28 In taking decisions, the Cabinet must satisfy itself that it has before it adequate and appropriate advice and the Cabinet will take that advice into consideration in determining the matter.
-The advice will be from the relevant service, the Chief Executive, Monitoring Officer and/or the Director of Resources (s151/Chief Finance Officer) who shall, where appropriate, be present at any meeting where a decision is being taken. - 1.29 Where there is any doubt about the legal basis for the decision, the procedure to be followed or the probity of the matter then advice must be obtained from the Monitoring Officer and the Director of Resources.
+The advice will be from the relevant service, the Chief Executive, Monitoring Officer and/or the Chief Finance / Section 151 Officer who shall, where appropriate, be present at any meeting where a decision is being taken. - 1.29 Where there is any doubt about the legal basis for the decision, the procedure to be followed or the probity of the matter then advice must be obtained from the Monitoring Officer and the Chief Finance / Section 151 Officer.